Mindfulness Core Concepts

 If you are pursuing the MBSR Facilitation Certificate and you have prior formal mindfulness training, please contact The Centre to see if you can be exempt from completing this first training module.

-This 2-credit-per-hour Group Learning program has been certified by the College of Family Physicians of Canada for up to 12 Mainpro+ credits.
-It is also approved for up to 6 CE Credits by the Canadian Psychological Association and for up to 5.5 CECs by the Ontario Association of Consultants, Counsellors, Psychometrists and Psychotherapists.
+This 2-credit-per-hour Group Learning program has been certified by the CFPC for up to 12 Mainpro+ credits.
+It is also approved for up to 6 CECs by the CPA, for up to 6 CECs by the CCPA, and for up to 5.5 CECs by the OACCPP.

 Timing: 6 in-class hours